Chia-Network/chialisp-web/docs/ref/opcodes.md

 If the item to be evaluated is a list, all of the parameters are evaluated and then the evaluatted parameters are passed to the function

 All arguments of a function are evaluated before being passed to that function.

-When a list is evaluated, if the first item in the list is an atom, it is interpreted as a function.
-Function definitions are covered in [functions](/docs/ref/language#functions)

 ## Types